jcawley5/helloworld-lambda/README.md

 ```
 npm install --global gulp-cli
 ```
-2. Follow the instructions [here] to setup kubectl to access your cluster.
-The generated kubeconfig file will expire after 8 hours so you might prefer to use an alternative method of connecting to your cluster (e.g. gcloud or azure CLI, Service Account file)
+2. Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to setup kubectl to access your cluster.
+The generated kubeconfig file will expire after 8 hours so you might prefer to use an alternative method of connecting to your cluster (e.g. gcloud or azure CLI, service account configuration file)
 3. Set the namespace where you will be deploying your changes
 ```
 kubectl config set-context --current --namespace=<namespace>